 You are responsible for monitoring your own catch versus quota holdings as the only over-quota notification you will receive from AFMA is via GoFish.
-When you are over quota for one or more species a screen will appear on GoFish much like Error!
-Reference source not found.2 below.
-You will be required to a cknowledge the screen before you can proceed to any other area within GoFish.
+When you are over quota for one or more species a screen will appear on GoFish like that shown in figure 2.
+You will be required to acknowledge the screen before you can proceed to any other area within GoFish.